-If you are new to TC-Python and perhaps mainly want run the examples then it is recommended you install the bundled Python-interpreter.
+If you are new to TC-Python and want to mainly run the examples, then it is recommended you install the bundled Python-interpreter.
 The available preinstalled packages (e.g. numpy, scipy, scikit-learn, and matplotlib) can also be sufficient for many advanced users.
-See "Installing TC-Python with a Bundled Python-interpreter" on page 85.
+See "Installing TC-Python with a Bundled Python-interpreter" on page 83.